 The Executed queries feature can be enabled from the ApexSQL Complete menu, with a click on the Options command:

-From this window, useful information about queries that have been executed are shown.
+From this window, useful information about queries that have been executed is shown.
 By selecting the wanted query, it can be found out when the query was executed (time and date), execution status (was it successful, or with errors), query execution time, and for which database was the query executed.
 Also, all of the code for the selected query from the Details pane can be seen.

 The content of all executed queries can be searched, by entering the desired word that needs to be found.
 The search can be performed by ignoring the case, or by searching the whole word.
 For example, check the Ignore case option, and search for the “production” word: